 How to create a great first impression

-Creating a great first impression of your brandies on two things: demonstrating professionalism and creating as much value as possible in the very first experience your users have with your brand.
+Creating a great first impression of your brand relies on two things: demonstrating professionalism and creating as much value as possible in the very first experience your target users have with your brand.

 Presenting your brand as credible and legitimate indicates to your personas that you are invested in their pain point and your product as the best solution.
 This comes down to quality.